bryanberger/AngelHack-app/README.md

-Angelhack git repo

-Working title: CrowdBox
+* **Working title:** CrowdBox
-Authors: Bryan Berger & Luke Arntson
+* **Authors:** Bryan Berger & Luke Arntson
-Date: 5/31/2014
+* **Date:** 5/31/2014
-Event: Angelhack 2014
+* **Event:** Angelhack 2014

-Mission Statement
-CrowdBox is a crowd sourced flashmob boombox.
+## What is it?
+Have the urge to start a dance party...right now?
+Well, CrowdBox is a crowd sourced flashmob boombox that harnesses the speaker power of multiple mobile devices in the same vicinity to create an exponentially louder sound.

+## Our Philosophy
 We want to encourage movement and dancing at a moment's notice.
 CrowdBox promotes people to smile, have fun, and enjoy the moment.

-Feature List
+## Feature List
-- The ability to start an event by anyone
+- The ability to start a party event.
-- The ability to join an event
+- The ability to join a party.
-  - Tells user to turn their speaker up to max
-- Playing an event
+- Playing Synced Audio (buffering/server time technique)
   - Visual Stimulus (seizure inducing)
-- Leaderboard of the best dancers (Point system?)
-  - Movement
 - Party Configurator
   - Name, maybe brief description, coordinates (auto?), genre (song?)

+## Wishlist Features
+- Leaderboard of the best dancers (Point system?)
+  - Movement based on accelerometer
 - Boombox animation in 'party' view.

-Minimum Viable Product